TNTurnerLab/Hare/README.md

 Three main inputs:
 1)  .bam or .cram files for the trio(s)
-2)  A comma delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child
+2)  A comma-delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child
 3)  The reference genome .fasta used when running GATK and DeepVariant